Bachelor of Interior Design (Online)

 TERM 07

-In this course, students will examine mobile, deployable and compact spaces with a focus on design solutions for highly specialized conditions.
+In this course, students will examine mobile, deployable, and compact spaces with a focus on design solutions for highly specialized conditions.
 Emphasis is on the research, programmatic, and conceptual development of spaces that serve contemporary social issues for emergency shelter.
-Students apply integrated design-team strategies for innovative and sustainable design solutions.
+Students apply integrated human-centered strategies for innovative and sustainable design solutions.

 TERM 08